j0hnlam/Operating-Systems-Final-Project/README.md

 Operating-Systems-Final-Project
 ===============================

-Final Project of our simulation of an OS for the course Operating Systems Fundamentals (60-330) at the University of Windsor.
+Final Project of our simulation of an OS for the course Operating Systems Fundamentals (60-330) at the University of Windsor, School of Computer Science.

 The group consists of:
 John Lam, Kyle Petrozzi, Ryan Shaw and Natalie Betts